6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - 1950 - Le Kef - Kasbah - Tunisia

 Le Kef in the 1950s.
-Note the famous Kasbah (a fortress/citadel from the Ottoman period) above the city.
-The 6e REI’s HQ was placed there.
+Note the Kasbah (a fortress/citadel from the Ottoman period) above the city.
+The 6e REI’s HQ was stationed there.

 6e REI - 6 REI - Foreign Legion - 1950s - Tunisia - Defile